BurnOutTrader/fund-forge/ff_strategies/README.md

 #### `strategy_mode: StrategyMode:`
 The mode of the strategy (Backtest, Live, LivePaperTrading).

+#### `backtest_accounts_starting_cash: Decimal`:
+Only used for backtest and live paper trading to initialize paper accounts This is per account.

+#### `backtest_account_currency: Currency`:
+Only used for backtest and live paper trading to initialize paper accounts For all accounts (currently no way to have unique currency per paper account)

 #### `interaction_mode: StrategyInteractionMode:`
 The interaction mode for the strategy.